+Responsibilities of au ditors

+General principles

+This Code is designed s such that adherence to it will result in an audit that exhibits these principles.

+Independent

+Financial Reporting Cou t work all auditors should be, and should be seen to be, independent.
+This means auditors should be objective, impartial and comply fully with the uncil's (FRC) ethical standards and any relevant professional or statutory guidance.
+Auditors will report in public and make recommendations on what influenced by fear or favour.

+Proportionate and risk c based

-Audit work should be proportionate and risk based.
-Auditors need to exercise professional scepticism and demonstrate that they understand the environment in which public policy and services operate.
+policy and services oper oportionate and risk based.
+Auditors need to exercise professional scepticism and demonstrate that they understand the environment in which public rate.
 Work undertaken should be tailored to the circumstances of the audit and the audit risks identified.
-Audit findings and judgements made must be supported by appropriate levels of evidence and explanations.
-Auditors will draw on public bodies' self-assessment and self-evaluation evidence when assessing and identifying audit risk.
+Audit findings and judgements made must briate levels of evidence and explanations.
+Auditors will draw on public bodies' self-assessment and self-evaluation evidence when assessing and